mobiliabrus/tourbook/docs/2-tour.md

 I stayed in a mixed 6-beds dormitory where two girls and three guys slept.

 Carl is one girl who comes from Germany.
 A night, in the dormitory, I asked a stupid question to her.
-"Do you have s child?"
+"Do you have a child?"
 "I'm only 19" She said.
 I was so awkward.
 After that day, since her packages is still in the room, she missed.
 We all didn't know where she went.
 I leaved a message on her bag.
 Days later I received her texts, she went to Sandakan.

 Marilyn from Paris is another.
 She said she have been China for several months.
 There're another two Chinese boys who are quite funny.
 One of them called "spinach".
 As there of us didn't know what is it in English, we had to hold Marilyn that his name is "vegetable".